-Michael Zuckerman is associate professor of risk, insurance and healthcare management at Temple University Fox School of Business
+Michael Zuckerman, Temple University Fox School of Business

 Enterprise risk management is not driven by captive insurance companies, it is mandated by an organisation’s board, and then executed by its senior management.
 It works best when there is a clear line of communication between the captive’s board and its owner’s risk management function, says Michael Zuckerman of Temple University Fox School of Business.